pousse-cafe/pousse-cafe.github.io/documentation.md

 In order to keep the code base as small and clean as possible, it is recommended to use Domain Processes only when required.
 In other words, put as many message listeners in Factories, Aggregate Roots and Repositories as possible.

-## Run your Bounded Context
+## Run your model

-The Aggregates, Services and Domain Processes implementing a given Domain Model are grouped in a Bounded Context.
+The definitions and implementations of Aggregates and Services of a given Domain Model are grouped in a ``Bundle``.

-One or several Bounded Contexts are used to instantiate a Pousse-Café ``Runtime``.
+One or several Bundles may be instantiated in a Pousse-Café ``Runtime``.
 Upon creation, the Runtime instantiates all required services and injects them when necessary.
-It also gives access to Aggregates via their related
-Repository and Factory.
+It also gives access to Aggregates via their Repository and Factory.

-The simplest way of implementing a Bounded Context is to use a *Configurer*.
+The simplest way to create a Bundle is to use a ``BundleConfigurer``.

-Below example illustrates the creation of a Configurer by automatically loading all Domain components and implementations available in a given package:
+Below example illustrates the creation of a BundleConfigurer by automatically loading all Domain components and implementations available in a given package and its sub-packages:

 ```
-public class MyBoundedContext {
+public class MyModel {

-    private MyBoundedContext() {
+    private MyModel() {

     }

-    public static BoundedContextConfigurer configure() {
+    public static BundleConfigurer configure() {
-        return new BoundedContextConfigurer.Builder()
+        return new BundleConfigurer.Builder()
-                .packagePrefix("poussecafe.myboundedcontext")
+                .moduleBasePackage("poussecafe.myboundedcontext")
                 .build();
     }
 }
 ```

-The Configurer uses the following annotations to discover the Domain components to load:
+The BundleConfigurer uses the following annotations to discover the Domain components to load:

 - ``@Aggregate``
 - ``@MessageImplementation``